doc-han/demo-demo/.github/ISSUE_TEMPLATE/bug_report.md

 ## To test/resolve
 1. After the desired output is working locally (from the CLI), please [push commits to master || open a pull request].
 2. [Please test the change on OpenFn.org by re-running this run (link) and confirming success.]

+## Toggl
+Name of the Toggle project to log work